 For information on copyright related to dissertations, please see this document.

 A preliminary meeting will be held with the Institute Director and Chairman towards the beginning of the second semester of your second year.
 You will be notified of the date of this meeting.
-Typically, this meeting will be called around April or May.
+Typically, this meeting will be called around April.
 The aim is to address frequently asked questions about dissertations and final year projects.

 Around this time, the Institute will also make available a list of possible dissertation topics and supervisors, to help you make your choice.

 It is important to identify a supervisor and a topic as soon as possible.
 Bear in mind that academic staff will usually be willing to supervise a topic if they have the necessary competence; this ensures that you get the best possible supervision.
-For this reason, we provide topics for you to choose from.
+If in doubt about which area you would like to work on, you can also consult the following list of topics that have been suggested by potential supervisors.

 The deadline for submission of your dissertation is 10th May, of your third year.

 Dissertations or final-year projects are assessed by an exam board consisting of a Chair, two examiners (one of whom may be the supervisor) and an external examiner from another university.
 These individuals will read your work and determine a mark.
-To do this, they will use a set of criteria as shown in this form.
+To do this, they typically use this set of criteria.

 However, you will also be invited to a viva voce examination.
 The viva will take the following form: